How to watch the 2021 World Table Tennis Championship - ExBulletin

 Watch the 2021 World Table Tennis Championship on YouTube

-The World Table Tennis YouTube channel will cover the broadcast of the 2021 Table Tennis World Championship, with a live stream showcasing the best table tennis athletes in the world.
-In addition, the live stream is saved as a video so you can go back and relive the action.
+The World Table Tennis YouTube channel will cover the broadcast of the 2021 World Table Tennis Championship, with a live stream showcasing the best table tennis athletes in the world.
+Plus, the live stream is saved as a video so you can go back and relive the action.

 Stream sports with Kayo